-This recipe for Homemade Spicy Ahi Tuna Poke Bowl features delicious marinated tuna fish on top of sushi rice, topped with fresh cucumber, avocado, and wakame salad.
+This simple recipe for Spicy Tuna Poke Bowl features delicious marinated ahi tuna fish served with sticky sushi rice, topped with sliced cucumber, green onions and avocado.

 What is poke?

-Traditionally, fishermen would take the raw off-cuts of fish and season it with various Asian/Japanese flavours such as soy, sesame, green onions, seaweed and eat it as a snack.
+Traditionally, fishermen would take the raw off-cuts of fish and season it with various Asian/Japanese flavors such as soy, sesame, green onions, seaweed and eat it as a snack.

 Octopus (he'e in Hawaiian or tako in Japanese) is also another common seafood ingredient used in poke preparation.